 Tropical Energy Solutions and Hidden Valley Cabins are organising a renewable energy workshop specifically for marine tourism operators on 23-24 September 2008.
-You will learn how to use renewable energy, how much it costs, and how to deal with suppliers.
+You will learn how to estimate of your operation's carbon footprint!
+It will assist in reporting, establishing baseline data, and tracking trends to see how to reduce your emissions.